seanwevans/gh-status/README.md

 run status using emoji icons.
 The site is automatically deployed to GitHub Pages via the included workflow.

+If a username is invalid, the page lists a warning like `⚠️ Username octocat not found`.

 ## Terminal version

 The `ghstatus.c` program renders the build monitor in a terminal using